AI-Verified Economic Analytics Pipeline

 series_metadata | Display names, categories, units for each FRED series |

-observations | Raw values and ARIMA COVID-adjusted values side by side |
+observations | Raw values and ARIMA-adjusted values side by side |

 ai_insights | Narratives, pre-computed claims, verification results, RAG citations |